-You can buy these REP Fitness Bumper Plates through REP Fitness’ website, or Amazon Marketplace.
+You can buy these REP Fitness Bumper Plates through the REP Fitness website, or Amazon Marketplace.

 Based out of Denver, Colorado — REP Fitness focuses on high-quality equipment at an affordable price.
 They offer a full refund on their products within the first 30 days of purchase — to find out more information about their policies, you can email [email protected] or call their support number at 720-420-1731.

-These black bumper plates from REP Fitness offer both durability and versatility for your workouts, and are ideal for Olympic lifts.
-While these plates may not be the cheapest option available on market, the price tag may be worth it in the long run as they feature steel inserts that can last you for 10 years.
+These black bumper plates from REP Fitness offer both durability and versatility for your workouts and are ideal for Olympic lifts.
+While these plates may not be the cheapest option available on market, the price tag may be worth it in the long run as they feature steel inserts that can last you a solid 10 years.

 Why would I want REP Fitness Bumper plates over traditional plates?